The Best Concrete Crack Fillers of 2023

 All concrete crack fillers should be weather-resistant and able to keep water out.
 Penetrating water can degrade the quality of concrete over time, causing it to crack and crumble.
 Sealers are especially good for this purpose, as they fill the crack and reduce the porosity of surrounding concrete.
 In areas where temperatures tend to fluctuate, consider investing in flexible concrete crack fillers that can adapt to hot and cold conditions.

-Northerners take note: Keeping water out is particularly important in colder climates.
-When water penetrates a concrete surface and the temperature drops below zero degrees Celsius, ice forms—and expands.
+Northerners take note: Keeping water out is particularly important in cold-weather conditions.
+When water penetrates a concrete surface and the temperature drops below 32 degrees Fahrenheit (0 degrees Celsius), ice forms—and expands.
 This can cause massive cracks, foundation failures, and crumbling walls.
 Frozen water can even push concrete blocks right out of their mortar.

 Curing Time

-Each product has its own curing time, which is essentially the time it takes to dry fully and be ready for traffic.
-Some materials also have set times, which means it’s not quite dry but won’t move or run, and might even survive light rain.
+Each product has its own curing time, which is essentially the time it takes to fully harden and be ready for the rigors of daily use (sometimes including car traffic).
+Some materials also have set times, which means the product has stiffened and dried to the touch and could be ready for paint but is not ready for full service.

-Though manufacturers don’t typically indicate set or cure times in product descriptions, most quality products will set within the hour and cure within a few hours.
+Though manufacturers don’t always indicate set or cure times in product descriptions, most quality products will set within a few hours, while cure times vary from a day to a week.
 If a product requires mixing with water, the amount of water used will have some bearing on cure time.

-Before beginning a repair, consider the weather and temperature.
-The material will dry faster in warmer weather—but if you’re using concrete mix, you don’t want it to dry too quickly or it will crack again.
+Before beginning any concrete repair steps, consider the weather and temperature.
+The material will dry faster in warmer weather, but if you’re using concrete mix, you don’t want it to dry too quickly or it will crack again.
 You might need to keep the surface of larger patched cracks damp in hot weather.

 Mixing Method